arangolab/Serio_2O-me_initiation/Fig_5/Fig_5A/README.md

 ## Rstudio analysis and plots

-1. Run the R code Density.Rmd.
-The markdown is Density.html.
+1. Run the R code Density_LineGraph.Rmd.
+The markdown is Density_LineGraph.html.
 The data sets needed to reproduce the plots are:
 * MH85_ATC.csv
 * MH85_ATG.csv
 * MH85_canonical.csv